syncfusion-content/blazor-docs/blazor/pdfviewer-2/migration.md

 ---
 layout: post
-title: Migration from PDF Viewer (Classic) to PDF Viewer | Syncfusion
+title: Migration from PDF Viewer to PDF Viewer (NextGen) control | Syncfusion
-description: This section explains the features available in the PDF Viewer control compared to PDF Viewer (Classic).
+description: This section explains the features available in the PDF Viewer (NextGen) control over PDF Viewer.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug
 ---

-# Migration from PDF Viewer (Classic) to PDF Viewer
+# Migration from PDF Viewer to PDF Viewer (NextGen)

-## Why PDF Viewer (Classic) to PDF Viewer control
+## Why PDF Viewer to PDF Viewer (NextGen) control

-The migration to the PDF Viewer control brings a host of benefits, including improved performance in scrolling, pagination, and printing.
+The migration to the PDF Viewer (NextGen) control brings a host of benefits, including improved performance in scrolling, pagination, and printing.
 These enhancements result in a smoother and more efficient user experience.
 Additionally, this migration eliminates the need for a Web assembly service dependency, streamlining the system and enhancing maintainability.

 * **Enhanced Performance**:
-With the PDF Viewer control, users can expect significant improvements in performance.
+With the PDF Viewer (NextGen) control, users can expect significant improvements in performance.
 Scrolling through documents, navigating pages, and printing operations are now optimized for efficiency.
 Users will experience seamless and fluid interactions, ensuring a more productive and satisfying workflow.

 * **Elimination of Web Assembly Service Dependency**:
-The migration to the PDF Viewer control removes the requirement for a Web assembly service dependency.
+The migration to the PDF Viewer (NextGen) control removes the requirement for a Web assembly service dependency.

 * **Unified Package for Multiple Platforms**:
-The PDF Viewer control is now available as a unified package for Windows, Mac, and Linux platforms.
+The PDF Viewer (NextGen) control is now available as a unified package for Windows, Mac, and Linux platforms.
 This means that regardless of their operating system, users can effortlessly install and utilize the package.

 ### Nuget Package

-To initialize the PDF Viewer component, need to add the following project references to your **.csproj** file
+To initialize the PDF Viewer (NextGen) component, need to add the following project references to your **.csproj** file

 <table>
 <tr>
-<th>PDF Viewer (Classic)</th>
+<th>PDF Viewer</th>
 </tr>
 <tr>
 <td>